Cyberlorians/Speaking/EDRdemo.md

 ## 🔹 Segment 1 — Device Overview & Onboarding Context (≈5 min)

-**Objective:** show what EDR “sees” before alerts form.
+**Objective:** Show what EDR “sees” before alerts form.

-**Do live**
+### 🧩 Steps
-1. Open **Microsoft 365 Defender → Devices** → pick two examples:
+1. Open **Microsoft 365 Defender → Devices** → select:
-   - A **workgroup** (non-Entra joined)
+   - One **workgroup (non-Entra joined)** device
-   - An **Entra-joined (EIDJ)** device
+   - One **Entra-joined (EIDJ)** device
-2. Open each **Overview** tab.
+2. Open the **Overview** tab for each.

-**Say**
+### 💬 Narration
-> “Every onboarded endpoint feeds continuous telemetry — process starts, network connects, file writes.
+> “Every onboarded endpoint continuously sends telemetry — process starts, network connects, and file writes.
-> Notice how the Entra-joined device carries richer identity and compliance context.
+> Notice how the Entra-joined device has richer identity and compliance context.
-> That identity linkage becomes important once incidents are correlated.”
+> That identity linkage becomes critical once incidents are correlated.”

-**Highlight**
+### 🔍 Callouts
 - Device tags
 - Risk level
 - Onboarding status
 - Defender version / Last seen

-**Transition**
+### 🧭 Transition
-> “Now let’s move from a single device’s telemetry to how Defender automatically correlates that data into incidents.”
+> “Now that we’ve seen a single device’s telemetry, let’s explore how Defender automatically correlates that data into incidents.”

 ---

 ## 🔹 Segment 2 — Incidents Queue — The Analyst Starting Line (≈10 min)

-**Objective:** show how signals from multiple Defender products combine into one incident.

-**Do live**
+**Objective:** Show how multi-signal incidents form and why correlation matters.

+### 🧩 Steps
 1. Navigate to **Investigation & Response → Incidents & Alerts → Incidents**.
-2. You’ll see something like your captured screen — columns for
+2. View the columns:
-   *Incident Name, Severity, Investigation State, Categories, Impacted Assets, Service Source, Detection Source, Product Names.*
+   - *Incident Name, Severity, Investigation State, Categories, Impacted Assets, Service Source, Detection Source, Product Names*

-**Say**
+3. Apply filter → `Service source = Endpoint`.

+### 💬 Narration
 > “This is where analysts live day-to-day.
-> Each line represents correlated alerts from Endpoint, Identity, Office, and even Sentinel — unified XDR in action.”
+> Each line represents one or more correlated alerts — across Endpoint, Identity, Office, and Sentinel.

-**Live steps**
-- Filter → `Service source = Endpoint`
+> This unified view is Microsoft’s XDR story in action.”

+### 🧩 Demo Focus
 - Highlight **‘Multi-stage incident involving Persistence & Defense evasion including Ransomware’**
 - Open it.

-**Say**
-> “This one combines persistence attempts, defense evasion, and ransomware execution — grouped automatically.
-> Let’s watch how Defender builds that storyline.”
+> “This one combines persistence, defense evasion, and ransomware execution — all grouped automatically.
+Let’s watch how Defender tells that story.”

 ---

 ## 🔹 Segment 3 — Investigate the Multi-Stage Ransomware Incident (≈10 min)

-**Objective:** walk through correlated ransomware chain — persistence, defense evasion, and execution.
+**Objective:** Walk through a correlated ransomware chain — persistence, defense evasion, and execution.

 ### 🧭 Setup
 > “We’ll dive into a multi-stage ransomware incident.
-> Defender correlated PowerShell activity, tampering, and encryption into one cohesive case.”
+> Defender correlated PowerShell abuse, profile tampering, and encryption events into one cohesive case.”

+---

-### 🪟 1.
-Open Incident
+### 🪟 Step 1: Open the Incident
 1. Filter: `Status = New, In progress` and `Service source = Endpoint`.
 2. Open **Incident ID 1675 — ‘Multi-stage incident involving Persistence & Defense evasion including Ransomware on one endpoint.’**

-> “Defender auto-classified this as *Ransomware* and grouped all supporting alerts.”
+> “Defender automatically classified this as *Ransomware* and grouped all supporting alerts.”

+---

-### 📊 2.
-Attack Story
+### 📊 Step 2: Review the Attack Story
-1. Click **Attack story**.
+1. Click the **Attack Story** tab.
-2. Narrate nodes: *Initial Access → Persistence → Defense Evasion → Execution → Encryption.*
+2. Narrate the nodes:
+   - *Initial Access → Persistence → Defense Evasion → Execution → Encryption.*

-> “Each node maps to MITRE ATT&CK phases and shows temporal correlation.”
+> “Each node maps to a MITRE ATT&CK phase and shows chronological correlation.”

+---

-### 🧩 3.
-Related Alerts
+### 🧩 Step 3: Explore Related Alerts
-Open **Related alerts** and highlight:
+Open **Related Alerts** and highlight:
 - *Ransomware-linked threat actor detected* (High)
 - *Possible PowerShell profile tampering* (Medium)
 - *Unexpected behavior observed by a process ran with no command line arguments* (Medium)

-> “High-confidence ransomware behavior surrounded by supporting signals — the full context of compromise.”
+> “This is layered evidence — high-confidence ransomware behavior with surrounding context that tells the full compromise story.”

+---

-### 🔍 4.
-Deep-Dive into Alert
+### 🔍 Step 4: Deep-Dive into One Alert
-1. Open **Possible PowerShell profile tampering.**
+1. Open **Possible PowerShell profile tampering**.
-2. Expand **Process tree**, view **Command line**, note MITRE mapping.
+2. In the **Alert Story**:
+   - Expand **Process Tree**
+   - Review **Command Line**
+   - Note the MITRE mapping (T1546 – Event-Triggered Execution)

-> “Defender mapped this to T1546 (Event-Triggered Execution) and tied it to this endpoint automatically.”
+> “Defender extracted the full PowerShell command, mapped it to MITRE, and tied it back to the same endpoint.”

+---

-### 🧱 5.
-Pivot to Device
+### 🧱 Step 5: Pivot to the Device
-1. Click device entity (*entraassessment*).
+1. Click the device entity (*entraassessment*).
-2. On device page → **Timeline** → filter to incident timeframe.
+2. On the Device page:
+   - Open **Timeline** (or Alerts tab if Timeline is hidden).
+   - Filter to the same time window.
-3. Show PowerShell start, dropped file, encryption events.
-If Timeline missing, use Alerts tab.
+   - Show PowerShell start, dropped file, encryption process.

-> “This gives a full chronological view — before, during, and after encryption.”
+> “This is the forensic backbone — full event chronology before, during, and after encryption.”

+---

-### ⚙️ 6.
-Live Response (optional)
+### ⚙️ Step 6: Optional Live Response
-1. Click **Initiate Live Response**.
+1. Click **Initiate Live Response** on the top bar.
-2. Run:
+2. Once connected, run:
    ```powershell
    tasklist
    dir C:\Users